Atmudia/MoreVaccablesMod/README.md

 ## Features

-- Allows you to pick up gold and lucky, tarr slimes without them fleeing.
+- Allows you to pick up gold, lucky, tarr slimes and shadow slimes without them fleeing.
 - Lets you pick up largos, crates and store them in silos.
 - Powered by MelonLoader 0.6.1+
 - Can disable the tarr vaccable with config
+- Can enable slime fleeing with config

 Enjoy the enhanced gameplay experience with this mod!